vsoch/vsoch.github.io/_posts/2021/2021-09-06-latex-to-jekyll.md

 ENTRYPOINT ["/bin/sh", "/code/entrypoint.sh"]
 ```

+You'll notice the commands to build and run are on the top lines after the FROM.
+This is something I usually do because Vanessa of the future never remembers what
+is going on :)

 ### Makefile

 The build and run commands are shown above, but I also created a Makefile to "make"